 Show it off in a newsletter.
 You can highlight how smooth your customer service process is.
 Moreover, it might help users facing similar problems.

-- Training Resources: You can also use a newsletter to publicize resources like white papers, tip sheets etc.
+- Training Resources: You can also use a newsletter to publicize resources like white papers, tip sheets, describe offered online courses, etc.